M4x1m1l14n-291/AudioRenamer/README.md

 # AudioRenamer

-CLI Program to rename audio files while listening to them
+CLI Program to rename audio files while listening to them.

+made for my use case.

 ## Todo: